-Because of Homewatch CareGivers’ 30 years of in-field experience in dealing with emergencies, we provide a checklist for our offices to consider so they are ready for a crisis.
+Because of Homewatch CareGivers’ decades of in-field experience in dealing with emergencies, we provide a checklist for our offices to consider so they are ready for a crisis.
 These tips guide employees through emergency situations like Sandy, through tornadoes and hail storms in the spring and summer, and through ice storms in the winter.

 Here are just a few of the tips: